skeeto/skeeto.github.com/_posts/2017-01-08-C-Closures-as-a-Library.markdown

 In order to make things more interesting, suppose you're stuck calling a function in some old library that takes a callback but doesn't support a user data argument.
-A global variable is insufficient, and the thread-local storage solution isn't a viable option for one reason or another.
+A global variable is insufficient, and the thread-local storage solution isn't viable for one reason or another.
 What do you do?

 The core problem is that a function pointer is just an address, and it's the same address no matter the context for any particular